-On the Authentication tab of the configuration wizard, check the Use OAuth box if you wish to use Keyfactor Identity Provider as either your primary identity provider or a federation gateway to another identity provider.
+On the Authentication tab of the configuration wizard, check the Use OAuth box if you wish to use an identity provider other than Active Directory as either your primary identity provider or a federation gateway to another identity provider.
 If you do not select this, you will be using the default identity provider of Microsoft Active Directory.
 If you checked OAuth, configure it as follows.